ehthiede/comp-prob-solv/book/lecture-06a-intro_vectors.md

 By the end of this lecture, you should be able to:

+- Define a vector space and an inner product space.
+- Understand basic vector operations, including addition, scalar multiplication, and the dot product.
+- Define a matrix and matrix multiplication.

 <!-- 1. **Encode Data in Vectors** by discretizing or featurizing data. -->
 <!-- 2. **Apply Matrix Multiplications** for stoichiometric coefficients using Python and NumPy. -->
 <!-- 3. **Apply the null space method** to find balanced coefficients for chemical reactions. -->